weiwangfinance/homepage/_pages/publications.md

 * [Learning Costs and Information Quality: Why Do We Disagree?
 (2022, Job Market Paper)](/homepage/files/jmp.pdf)

-*Abstract*: I study asset prices and portfolio choice in an exchange economy with an information market.
-Investors are heterogeneous in learning costs when using signals of different qualities.
-Information providers decide the quality and price of signals.
-In equilibrium, ex-ante homogeneous information providers voluntarily differentiate in their signal quality.
-The market equilibrium is not socially optimal.
-The information heterogeneity gap is overly large.
-In the social optimum, low-quality information investors could trade more actively and security price volatility could be higher.
+*Abstract*: I study asset prices and portfolio choices in an exchange economy with an information market.
+Two providers decide the information quality and price.
+I demonstrate that when investors are heterogeneous in the costs of using information, an equilibrium exists where ex-ante homogeneous information producers differentiate ex post.
+This equilibrium is not socially optimal.
+The quality heterogeneity and disagreement volatility are too high.
+The impacts on stock prices are asymmetric when the information quality gap enlarges.
+When low-quality information deteriorates, the stock price volatility is lower.
+When high-quality information improves, the stock price volatility is higher.
+Stock price volatility negatively correlates with disagreement volatility ceteris paribus.